 Similar cars

-If you’re looking at the Dacia Logan, you might also be interested in these alternatives
+If you’re looking at the Dacia Logan MCV, you might also be interested in these alternatives

 Fiat Tipo Estate | Skoda Fabia Estate | Volkswagen Golf Estate